jacopodonati/jacopodonati.github.io/content/manuale/2021-12-10-the-world-is-movement.en.md

 title: "the world is movement"
 last_modified_at: 2023-04-01T12:38:16+02:00
 date: 2021-12-10T11:00:47+01:00
-description: Una citazione di Cartier-Bresson sulla necessità di non restare mai fermo.
+description: A quote by Cartier-Bresson about the importance of never stay put.
 tags: [attitude, work]
 author: Henri Cartier-Bresson
 source_title: Nitch